nginx-le/nginx-le/README.md

     - alternatively set `LETSENCRYPT` to `false` and pass your own cert and key in `SSL_CERT` and `SSL_KEY`

 - use provided `etc/service-example.conf` to make your own.
 Keep both `ssl_certificate SSL_CERT;` and `ssl_certificate_key SSL_KEY;`
+- make sure `volumes` in docker-compose.yml changed to your service config
+- you can map multiple config files in compose, for instance `- ./conf.d:/etc/nginx/conf.d`
 - pull image - `docker-compose pull`
 - if you don't want pre-built image, make you own. `docker-compose build` will do it
 - start it `docker-compose up`